-11.1 The City is encouraged to continue discussions with the County, community, and other local public agencies to consider improvements to the effectiveness and efficiency of providing municipal services in the Sonoma Valley region.
-There may be a possibility in the future of expansion of City boundaries through Sphere of Influence amendments and subsequent annexations to include areas in the Valley that are largely developed and urbanized.
+11.1 The City is encouraged to consider actions taken in concert with other local agencies to improve the effectiveness and efficiency of providing municipal services in the Sonoma Valley region, up to and including the possibility of expanding City boundaries to include areas in the Valley that are largely developed and urbanized.

-11.2 The City should review its intentions regarding the potential annexation of two park areas (Maxwell Farms and Montini Preserve), which would inform amendments to the City's Sphere of Influence.
+11.2 The City should review its position regarding the potential annexation of the two park areas, either seeking annexation or removal of the territory from the sphere of influence.

-11.3 The City should consider directly supporting appropriate annexations in the Denmark Street, Four Corners, and Harrington Drive areas.
+11.3 The City should consider directly supporting appropriate annexations in the Denmark Street, Four Corners, and Harrington Road areas.
 Potential actions could include annexation proposals made directly by the City, preparation of a specific area plan, and subsequent annexation of the Four Corners area.

-11.4 The City should engage in discussions with the owners of Train Town, which constitutes an unincorporated island wholly surrounded by the City, seeking agreement to annex the island.
-The City could request the annexation under the island annexation provisions in Cortes- Knox-

-Hertzberg, in tandem with the Master Property Tax Exchange Agreement in place in Sonoma County, to cause the annexation absent property owner support.
+11.4 The City should not hesitate to apply to LAFCO to annex the Train Town unincorporated island.
+The City could request the annexation under the island annexation provisions in Cortes-Knox-Hertzberg, in tandem with the Master Property Tax Exchange Agreement in place in Sonoma County, to cause the annexation absent property owner support.

-12.SUMMARY OF DETERMINATIONS
+12: SUMMARY OF DETERMINATIONS

-12.1.
-Municipal Service Review Factors
+12.1 - Municipal Service Review Factors